klozn/10-javascript/60-projects/parkshark/README.md

 ### Story PL1: Create a Parking lot
 **As a Manager I want to create a parking lot.**
-- A parking lot has a name, a division, a category, a (max) capacity, a contact person, and an address
+- A parking lot has a name, a category, a (max) capacity, a contact person, and an address
 - A parking lot also has a price per hour for car allocation (parking your car)
 - The contact person has a name, a mobile phone number, a telephone number, an e-mail, and an address
     - As a means of contact: